Integrated fox control

-It is best to implement your fox control program before the peak of their damage, especially if you are planning to bait, as it can be hard to persuade a fox to take a bait when they have access to newborn lambs or ground nesting birds.
+It is best to implement your fox control program before the peak of their damage, especially if you are planning to bait, as it can be hard to persuade foxes to take a bait when they have access to newborn lambs or ground nesting birds.

 Fumigation and den destruction should occur during August and September as fox cubs are born at this time and the vixen will only remain in the den with her cubs during the first three weeks of birth.
 Remember, a vixen may have two or three other dens to use for breeding if the main breeding (natal) den is disturbed.

 Evaluate your success